Skip to Main Content

 Framework for Analyzing any U.S. Copyright Problem

-One of the most difficult issues for educators, when faced with a copyright problem, is simply knowing where to begin -- which parts of the legal rules and doctrines apply to the specific problem?
+One of the most difficult issues when faced with a copyright issue, is simply knowing where to begin -- which parts of the legal rules and doctrines apply to the specific use case?

 To deal with this uncertainty, we suggest working through the following five questions, in the order they are presented.
-They are simple questions, but they are not easy to answer; by working through them in order, it is possible to identify which of the parts of copyright law apply to the specific problem or fact pattern that you need to address.
+They are simple questions, but they are not easy to answer and by working through them in order, it is possible to identify which of parts of copyright law apply to the issue that you need to address.

 The five questions that form this framework for copyright analysis are: